leancodepl/leanpipe/js-client/packages/pipe/README.md

 Subscribes to a topic and returns an observable of notifications.

 **Parameters:**

 - `topicType` (string) - Type identifier for the topic
 - `topic` (unknown) - Topic parameters or filters

 **Returns:** Observable<NotificationsUnion<TNotifications>> - Observable that emits notification tuples [NotificationType, Notification]

 **Throws:** `Error` - When subscription fails or times out after 3 seconds

 ### `NotificationsUnion<T>`

 Union type representing all possible notification tuples for a given notification mapping.
+Notification payloads are automatically uncapitalized.

 **Generic Parameters:**

 - `T` (Record<string, unknown>) - Record mapping notification types to their payload types

 ### `SubscriptionState`